comychitz/data_structures/README.md

 ### binary search trees
 * rule for a binary search tree:
-    *for every node, the left childe must be less or equal and the right child must be greater*
+    * *for every node, the left child must be less or equal and the right child must be greater*
+* all operations of a binary search tree are `O(log(n))`
-* balanced binary search trees are efficient for performing operations because the time taken to perform an operations (ex. search) is directly proportional to the height of the tree.
+* balanced binary search trees are efficient for performing operations because the time taken to perform an operation (ex. search) is directly proportional to the height of the tree.
 * if a binary tree isn't balanced, and keys are added to the tree in sorted order, the tree will effectively become a linked list, with a height of n.